fumingtomato/shibi/Postfix_MultiIP/README.md

-# Multi-IP Bulk Mail Server Installer
+# Multi-IP Bulk Mail Server Installer - NOT WORKING YET

 A comprehensive mail server installer optimized for commercial bulk mailing with multiple IP address support, designed for integration with MailWizz.